mafintosh/hls-buffer/README.md

 If you run the above example with your favorite http live streaming service a local preloading proxy will be started on `http://localhost:8080/index.m3u8`.

+Per default up to 8 segments will be buffered in ram.
+To change this pass `{max:number}` as the second parameter to the constructor

 ## License